oznogon/gattaibushido-public/rules/03_basic_play.md

 In this manner, playing high can most likely achieve your objectives sooner, but playing *too* high can hurt your Harmony.
 The strategy lies in playing the right card at the right time.

 **Coach:** Your Threats have their own rules for Strike Range.
 Your Threats' base Strike Ranges are set by their *combined* Threat Ratings.
 Unlike the Pilots, your Threats are hard-bound to their Strike Ranges, and cannot exceed them unless they have special Powers allowing such action.
-Since your Initiative is Blind, you ignore Strike Range when Challenging or Accepting.
 See Threats, p.
 SQUARP.

 **BLAH INCLUDE EXAMPLE TEXT OF STRIKE RANGE**